astronomer/docs/learn/airflow-pinecone.md

     $ astro dev init
     ```

-2. Add the following two packages to your `requirements.txt` file to install the [Pinecone Airflow Provider](https://airflow.apache.org/docs/apache-airflow-providers-pinecone/stable/index.html) and the [OpenAI Python client](https://platform.openai.com/docs/libraries) in your Astro project:
+2. Add the following two lines to your `requirements.txt` file to install the [Pinecone Airflow Provider](https://airflow.apache.org/docs/apache-airflow-providers-pinecone/stable/index.html) and [OpenAI Python client](https://platform.openai.com/docs/libraries) in your Astro project:

     ```text
     apache-airflow-providers-pinecone==1.0.0
     openai==1.3.2
     ```

-3. To create an [Airflow connection](connections.md) to your Pinecone account and be able to use the OpenAI API, add the following environment variables to your `.env` file.
+3. Add the following environment variables to your Astro project `.env` file.
+These variables store the configuration for an [Airflow connection](connections.md) to your Pinecone account and allow you to use the OpenAI API.
 Provide your own values for `<your-pinecone-environment>`, `<your-pinecone-api-key>` and `<your-openai-api-key>`:

     ```text
     AIRFLOW_CONN_PINECONE_DEFAULT='{